 Random observations on the wide, weird world of folk from the side of the stage

-#15 We couldn’t do it without you First published in Trad and Now magazine, April 2009
+#15 We Couldn’t Do It Without You: The Pros And Cons Of Volunteering First published in Trad and Now magazine, April 2009

 Ok, this could get messy.

 I’ve been thinking a lot about volunteerism lately.
-And in choosing to write on topic, I realise this is not a new subject, and has been covered substantially, and in these pages within the last 12 months or so by others.
+And in choosing to write on the topic, I realise this is not a new subject, and it’s been covered substantially.
+Including in the pages of Trad and Now magazine in the last 12 months or so by others.

-But I’m choosing to delve and dive a little deeper, as the hypnotist said to the snorkeller, and look at motivations and treatment of volunteers.
+But I’m choosing to delve and dive a little deeper, as the hypnotist said to the snorkeller.
+And look at motivations, experiences, and the treatment of volunteers.